Related ToolsDocument360GuruSliteConfluenceNotionBloomfireFreshdesk

 Slite’s clean interface with AI Ask feature for instant answers

-Slite is what you get when you strip away enterprise complexity and focus on fast, AI-powered knowledge retrieval for lean teams.
+Slite is the best budget-friendly AI knowledge base, offering fast AI-powered retrieval for lean teams without enterprise complexity.
 If Notion feels overwhelming and Confluence feels bureaucratic, Slite hits the sweet spot.

 Why Teams Love It

-The AI Ask feature uses RAG to provide conversational answers with source citations.
-Unlike Notion’s AI (which requires $18/user Business plan), Slite offers limited AI access on the $10/user Standard plan — 30 questions and 50 editor responses per user per month.
+The AI Ask feature uses RAG for cited conversational answers.
+Unlike Notion’s AI (Business plan only), Slite offers AI on the $10 Standard plan - 30 questions and 50 editor responses per user monthly.
+Power users hit the cap; the $25 Knowledge Suite tier unlocks unlimited AI.
+The Ask Management Panel surfaces unanswered questions and knowledge gaps.

 Pricing Breakdown